 This unit focuses on the enforcement of criminal law and civil law, the methods and institutions that may be used to determine a criminal case or resolve a civil dispute, and the purposes and types of sanctions and remedies and their effectiveness.
-Students undertake an investigation into criminal cases and civil cases to form a judgment about the ability of sanctions and remedies.
+Students analyse legal cases in order to develop informed opinions about the capacity of criminal sanctions and civil remedies to achieve justice.
 Students develop their understanding of the way rights are protected in Australia and in another country, and possible reforms to the protection of rights.
 They examine a significant case in relation to the protection of rights in Australia.